 Should I get a St. Berdoodle pet dog?

-St. Berdoodles look like multi-colored teddy bears and have an extremely gentle personality.
-This makes the St. Bernard Poodle mix an excellent pet for households that have a family and kids.
+St. Berdoodles look like multi-colored teddy bears and have extremely gentle personalities.
+This makes the St Bernard poodle mix an excellent pet for households that have a family and kids.
 Additionally, this type of dog is ideal for people with animal allergies and desire a dog that does not shed hair everywhere.
 Generally, these are really charming pets that are nonaggressive and large in stature.
-St. Berdoodles would be a great upgrade for most households!
+St. Berdoodles are a great option for most households!